zukasmichael/NGP-Donations/README.md

 Go to `Settings -> General` and fill out the "NGP API Key", "Donation Support Phone Line", and "Addt'l Information for Donation Footer" fields.

 "NGP API Key" is how this plugin authenticates with your NGP VAN service.
+You need to make sure the API Credentials string you get from NGP is for the "CWP" API.

 "Thanks for Contributing URL" is where the contributor is sent after a successful contribution.